aws-samples/amazon-ecr-kms-replication/README.md

 # ECR KMS Replication Automation

-In this GitHub repository, we will provide step by step guidance to deploy a Amazon CloudFormation (CFN) template to automatically create all the resources and settings required to enable KMS encryption on Amazon Elastic Container Registry (ECR) with cross-region and/or cross-account replication.
+In this GitHub repository, we will provide step by step guidance to deploy a Amazon CloudFormation (CFN) template to automatically create all the resources and settings required to enable KMS encryption on Amazon Elastic Container Registry (ECR) with cross-region or cross-account replication.

 # Table of Contents